-Everton condemn 'vile' racist abuse of Onana
+Police investigating 'vile' racist abuse of Onana

 "Such abuse is vile and will not and should not be tolerated."

-Everton added they were conducting an investigation to identify the individual involved and would be supporting the police with any of their investigations.
+Everton added they were conducting an investigation to identify the individual involved and would be supporting the police with their process.

 "We must all take a zero tolerance stance by reporting such behaviour to social media platforms and the authorities.
 Racism has no place online, in our stadia or in our communities," the Toffees added.